From $51K to $68K in 15 Weeks: How Fixing First Hire Relationship Before Breakdown Enabled Growth

 Week 1: Diagnosis Through Direct Conversation

-Week 1 was establishing what actually broke versus what Sasha assumed.
+Week 1 was about understanding what actually broke versus what Sasha assumed.

 “I’ve noticed tension.
 More questions, quality variance, and slower execution.
 Something feels off.
 What’s going on from your side?”